Is a dictaphone the right product for you?

-At Pacific Transcription, we often have many questions about why someone would want to purchase a Dictaphone.
-While Dictaphones are more expensive than other voice recorders, they may be a beneficial investment for you.
+At Pacific Transcription, we often receive questions asking why someone should purchase a dictaphone.
+While dictaphones are more expensive than other voice recorders, they may be a beneficial investment for you.

-- Files are encrypted to increase security of sensitive information.
+- Files can be encrypted to increase the security of sensitive information.

 - A large battery life, so they can record 10-30 hours of audio before running out of charge.

 - Can be used for dictation or to record meetings, by setting the microphone to Conference Mode.